Last updated on July 17th, 2019 at 04:40 pm

 This means that it can wear down the surface of the teeth quickly.
 Plus, meth creates a high that causes users to want to chow down on foods and drinks with a high sugar content.
 Users also frequently clench and grind their teeth, especially if they’re going through withdrawal symptoms.

 Plus, the simple fact is that when someone is high, oral hygiene often falls by the wayside.
-Click here to get a feel for what meth mouth looks like (though we do want to warn you that the images are graphic.)

 Other Physical Meth Addiction Symptoms

 Meth mouth is far from the only physical sign of a meth addiction.